seasonedcc/croods/docs/docs/introduction.md

 ```

 The `name` prop defines path to our global state (the one we'll have access throughout the app as we'll see later).
-It is also define the endpoint as, in this case, we omitted the `path` prop.
+It also defines the endpoint as, in this case, we omitted the `path` prop.
 If we wanted to set our own path and attribute the response data to other piece of state, let's say: `beagles`, we could do the following:

 ```
 <Fetch